Skip to content

 Collectively, women of all cultures must also evolve in our understanding of the skills and practices required to build, sustain and evolve intentional communities – how to live.

-The conversation further evolved as Sohrob Nabatian (Kalliopeia Foundation), Sedoo Manu (Kalliopeia Foundation), and Elaine Patarini (Paicines Ranch Learning Center) joined Nikki and Noni to develop a 9 – 12 month cohort experience that would explore these themes and questions:
+The conversation further evolved as Elaine Patarini and Sallie Calhoun (Paicines Ranch Learning Center) joined Sohrob, Sedoo, Nikki and Noni to develop a 9 month cohort experience that explored these themes and questions:

 • How do we live during this time?

-• How does healing disconnection between the bodies of womxn and the body of the earth increase the relational skills necessary to navigate the complexity of community building?
+• How does healing disconnection between the bodies of women and the body of the earth increase the relational skills necessary to navigate the complexity of community building?

 • What practices heal this disconnection between humans and the earth?

-• What is the bi-directional flow between the bodies of womxn and the “body” of the earth?
+• What is the bi-directional flow between the bodies of women and the “body” of the earth?

 • What energy do we exchange?